slatedocs/slate/source/includes/_message.md

 } # update decision
 ```

-Message body or, the payload, represent to the content of the message.
+Message body or, the payload, represents the content of the message.

 The format of the message body is different from each type of message, we have defined them in the section [Canonical Data Model](#message-protocol).

 In addition, for document message, the attributes in the message are modified within the message lifecycle:

 - When sending *update request*, the message content should contain all attributes of the model.
 Moreover, contain additional information about what the message requested to change.
-This is stored in the '_changed' attribute
+This is stored in the *_changed* attribute
 - However, when the request is converted to an update decision, the broker will only keep the changed attributes in the message body.

 ## Types of Message

-There are 3 types of message we used in Faria Messaging System, they are: Document, Command and Event.
+There are 3 types of messages we use in Faria Messaging System, they are: Document, Command and Event.

 Here is a breif explaination: